MatthewPatey/Fixel/paper/sections/lrm.md

 		epsilon

 ### Logical NOT operator
-The logical NOT operator is left associative and includes the keyword `not`.
+The logical NOT operator is left-associative and includes the keyword `not`.
 This operator and the multiplicative operators have the highest priority.

 	logical-NOT-expression:
 		primary-expression